oracle/odpi/doc/src/functions/dpiPool.rst

     successful completion of this function.

+.. function:: int dpiPool_getMaxSessionsPerShard(dpiPool* pool, \
+        uint32_t* value)

+    Returns the maximum sessions per shard.
+This parameter is used for balancing shards.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** (IN) -- a reference to the pool from which the maximum sessoins per shard is to be retrieved.
+If the refernece is NULL or invalid an error is returned.

+    **value** [OUT} -- a pointer to the value which will be populated upon successful completion of this function.

 .. function:: int dpiPool_getOpenCount(dpiPool* pool, uint32_t* value)

     Returns the number of sessions in the pool that are open.